 Where they exclaim, “if you had been here our brother would not have died.”
 The centurion declared, “Just say the word and my servant will be healed.”

 In a sense, the prayer of faith understands the authority of God over everything.
 He is not bound by time or any other of the world’s elements.
 This is what the Lord had to say about the Centurion.

 Matthew 8:10 New King James Version (NKJV)10 When Jesus heard it, He marveled, and said to those who followed, “Assuredly, I say to you, I have not found such great faith, not even in Israel!

-When you pray in faith you do it continually.
+When you say a prayer of faith you do it continually.
 Jesus referred to this as “abiding”.
-Prayer of faith abides in Christ entirely.
+Prayer of faith abides in Jesus Christ entirely.
 Your walk is governed by who he is.

 The aim is, therefore, to be in constant communication with the Lord at all times.
 There is not a thing that you cannot pray about.
 At the very core of prayer is a RELATIONSHIP.

 Think about everyone that you speak with regularly.
-Unless there is something that you want from them, you speak with them because you care about the relationship.
+Unless there is something that you want from them, you speak with them because you care about the power of relationship.

 Originally posted 2019-07-10 19:12:36.